![]() |

 "Permanent storage installation" means a system employing a stationary (fixed) container used exclusively for storage or supply.

-"Positive pressure self-contaminated breathing apparatus (SCBA)" means a full face piece respirator approved by NIOSH/MSHA for respiratory protection for both entry into or escape from oxygen-deficient atmospheres or a concentration of gases or vapors that are immediately dangerous to life or health where the supply of air is carried by the wearer.
+"Positive pressure self-contaminated breathing apparatus" or "SCBA" means a full face piece respirator approved by NIOSH/MSHA for respiratory protection for both entry into or escape from oxygen-deficient atmospheres or a concentration of gases or vapors that are immediately dangerous to life or health in which the supply of air is carried by the wearer.
 The air pressure inside the face piece is positive in relation to the air pressure of the outside atmosphere during exhalation and inhalation.

-"Pressure relief valve" is a device designed to open to prevent an increase in internal vapor pressure in excess of a specified value due to an emergency or abnormal condition and to close and prevent further flow after normal conditions have been restored.
+"Pressure relief valve" is a device designed to open to prevent an increase in internal vapor pressure in the container in excess of a specified value due to an emergency or abnormal condition and to close and prevent further flow after normal conditions have been restored.

 "Private assembly" means a location where people gather together but is not generally open to the public.